ycj28c/scribble/_posts/2019-06-19-use-mocktico.md

     private static ObjectMapper objectMapper;

     @Mock
-	//when use mock annotation, the data is in memory, it will not actually run the rest full call. private RestTemplate restTemplate;
+	// when use mock annotation, the data is in memory, it will not actually run the rest full call. private RestTemplate restTemplate;

     @Mock
-	//when use mock annotation, the data is in memory, it will not actually run the database query. private TestDao testDao = new TestDao();
+	// when use mock annotation, the data is in memory, it will not actually run the database query. private TestDao testDao = new TestDao();

     @InjectMocks
-	//InjectMocks allow us to inject the Mock object into the target object, so when the testService is using restTemplate, the test will able to catch it. private TestService testService = new TestService();
+	// InjectMocks allow us to inject the Mock object into the target object, so when the testService is using restTemplate, the test will able to catch it. private TestService testService = new TestService();

     @Captor
-	//Captor will able to pass the object to parameter private ArgumentCaptor<HttpEntity<TestPDFDownloadParameter>> httpEntityDwnParameterCaptor;
+	// Captor will able to pass the object to parameter private ArgumentCaptor<HttpEntity<TestPDFDownloadParameter>> httpEntityDwnParameterCaptor;

     private final static String MOCK_API_URL = "http://localhost/test-api";